Bandit algorithms to emulate human decision making using probabilistic distortions: Introduction

 The distortions happen via a weight function $w:[0,1] \rightarrow [0,1]$ that transforms probabilities in a nonlinear fashion.
-As illustrated in Figure \ref{fig:weight}, a typical weight function, say $w:[0,1]\rightarrow [0,1]$, has the inverted-S shape.
-In other words, $w$ inflates low probabilities and deflates large probabilities and can explain human preferences well.
-For instance, in the example above, if we choose $w(1/{10}^6) > 1/{10}^6$ and take expectations w.r.t. the $w$-distorted distribution, then Arm 1 would be preferable when the problem is setup with rewards and Arm 2 for the problem with costs.
-The suitability of this approach, esp. with a inverted-S shaped weight function, to model human decision making (and thus preferences) has been widely documented \cite{prelec1998probability,wu1996curvature,conlisk1989three,camerer1989experimental,camerer1992recent,cherny2009new,gonzalez1999shape}.
+As illustrated in Figure \ref{fig:weight}, a typical weight function, say $w:[0,1]\rightarrow [0,1]$, has an inverted-S shape.
+In other words, $w$ inflates low probabilities and deflates high probabilities and can explain human preferences well.
+For instance, in the example above, if we choose $w(1/{10}^6) > 1/{10}^6$ and take expectations w.r.t. the $w$-distorted distribution, then Arm 1 would be preferable when the problem is set up with rewards and Arm 2 for the problem with costs.
+The suitability of this approach, especially with an inverted-S shaped weight function, to model human decision making (and thus preferences) has been widely documented in \cite{prelec1998probability,wu1996curvature,conlisk1989three,camerer1989experimental,cherny2009new,gonzalez1999shape}.

-We use a traveler's route choice as a running example to illustrate the main ideas in this paper.
+We use a traveller's route choice as a running example to illustrate the main ideas in this paper.
 The setting here is that a human travels from a source (e.g., home) to a destination (e.g., office), both fixed, every day.
-He/she has multiple routes to choose from, and each route incurs a stochastic delay with unknown distributions.
+He/she has multiple routes to choose from, and travelling each route incurs a stochastic delay with unknown distributions.
 The problem then is to choose a route that minimizes some function of delay.
-Using expected delay may not lead to a routing choice that is appealing to the human traveler.
-In addition to the examples mentioned earlier, intuitively humans would prefer a route with a slight excess of delay over another that has a small probability of getting into a traffic jam that takes hours to be resolved.
-The requirement here is for an automated routing algorithm, say one that sits as an application on the traveler's mobile device, that learns the best route for the traveler.
-The algorithm is online and uses the delay information for a recommended route as feedback to find the best route.
-We treat this problem in two regimes: first, a setting where the number of routes is small, so the traveler can afford to try each of the routes a small number of times before fixing on the ``best'' route; second, a big road network setting that involves a large number of routes, which prohibits an approach that requires trying the bulk of the routes before deciding which is the ``best''.
+Using expected delay may not lead to a routing choice that is most appealing to the human traveller.
+In addition to the examples mentioned earlier, intuitively, humans could prefer a route with a slight excess of delay over another that has a small probability of getting into a traffic jam that takes hours to be resolved.
+It is imperative that an automated route recommendation algorithm, running for instance as an application on the traveller's mobile device, factor in this distortion in its effort to learn the most preferred route in an online manner.
+We treat this problem in two regimes: first, a setting where the number of routes or decisions is small, so the traveller can afford to try each of the routes a small number of times before fixing on the ``best'' route; second, a big road network setting involving a large number of routes or decisions, in which trying out all possible routes may be prohibitively expensive.